pivotal/docs-tap/scst-scan/setup-supply-chain-component.md

         --namespace tap-install
     ```

 ### <a id="customize-scanning-component"></a> Customize Scanning Component

 This section covers how to create a custom Scanning Supply Chain Component that uses SCST - Scan 2.0

-1. Customize a component by retrieving the yaml of the Trivy Supply Chain Component:
+1. Customize a component by retrieving the YAML of the Trivy Supply Chain Component:

-    * Retrieve component yaml:
+    * Retrieve component YAML:
       ```console
       kubectl get component trivy-image-scan-1.0.0 -n trivy-app-scanning-catalog -o yaml > component.yaml
       ```

-    * Modify the following lines in the `component.yaml`:
+    * Edit the following lines in the `component.yaml`:
       ```yaml
       apiVersion: supply-chain.apps.tanzu.vmware.com/v1alpha1
       kind: Component